Clerk of the Parliaments’ Office

 The Gentleman Usher of the Black Rod (or Black Rod for short) and his office are responsible for controlling access to and maintaining order within the House and its precincts.
-He is responsible for delivery of security, working with the Parliamentary Security Director and the Serjeant at Arms in the House of Commons.
-Black Rod also has important state and royal ceremonial duties.
+Black Rod has important state and royal ceremonial duties.
 The current Black Rod is Lieutenant-General David Leakey.

 House of Lords select committees investigate public policy, proposed laws and government activity.
 The Committee Office provides the House of Lords select committees with procedural and legal advice and administrative support.

 The office also works with the House of Commons to support several joint committees which are made up of members of both Houses.

 The Department of Facilities consists of Property and Office Services and Catering and Retail Services.